 Manually preparing and filing your taxes is often a major inconvenience, which is why many of us dread when tax time rolls around.
 Thanks to technology, filing taxes can be stress- and hassle-free.
 Using tax software, you can reduce errors and save lots of time.

 For its easy-to-use interface and affordability, TurboTax is our winner.
-We’ve also put together other options that are great for complex returns, experienced customers and tax professionals.
+We’ve also put together other options that are great for complex returns, experienced customers, and tax professionals.
 You may also be interested in the best budget and finance apps available this year.